Ken Shamrock: The Corporation and The Union (1998–1999)

-In early mid-1999, the Corporation began feuding with The Undertaker and his Ministry of Darkness, with The Undertaker's minions repeatedly ambushing Shamrock and kidnapping Ryan, sacrificing her on the Undertaker's symbol.
+In early mid-1999, the Corporation began feuding with The Undertaker and his Ministry of Darkness, with The Undertaker's minions repeatedly ambushing Shamrock and kidnapping Ryan, sacrificing her on The Undertaker's symbol.
 After breaking away from the Corporation, thus turning face once more, Shamrock went on to feud with The Undertaker at Backlash and lost.

-After losing to Undertaker, Shamrock, Big Show, Mankind and Test formed The Union, a stable of wrestlers in opposition to the Corporate Ministry.
+After losing to The Undertaker, Shamrock, Big Show, Mankind and Test formed The Union, a stable of wrestlers in opposition to the Corporate Ministry.
 The Union dissolved soon after defeating the Corporate Ministry at Over the Edge in May.
 Shamrock briefly feuded with Jeff Jarrett before beginning a rivalry with martial artist Steve Blackman that saw he and Blackman fight one another in a series of unorthodox matches.
 The feud ended at SummerSlam, where Shamrock defeated Blackman in a "Lion's Den weapons match".
 He went on to feud with the newly debuted Chris Jericho until departing the WWF in late 1999 in order to resume his mixed martial arts career.
 His departure was attributed on screen to an injury inflicted by Jericho's bodyguard, Mr. Hughes.

-Shamrock has since appeared in the video games WWF SmackDown!, WWF SmackDown!
-2: Know Your Role (in Royal Rumble matches only), WWF WrestleMania 2000, WWF No Mercy, WWE '13 and WWE 2K16.
+However, during his 2024 interview with Chris Van Vliet, Shamrock revealed the reason he left WWF at the time was that he was uncomfortable with the incest storyline, which included Alicia Webb, who debuted using Shamrock's real life son's name as a part of Webb's ring name, and stated that the Montreal Screwjob Incident that caused his mentor Bret Hart to leave WWF hurt his career, as Hart was the person who helped him get into the wrestling business along with his character gimmick.
+Shamrock also stated that he had no creative direction by WWE due to them not knowing what to do with him.

+Return to Japan (2000)

+Shamrock made a one-night return on New Year's Eve 2000 teaming with UFC fighter Don Frye losing to Keiji Muto and Nobuhiko Takada at Inoki Bom-Ba-Ye in Osaka, Japan.

-Independent circuit (2002, 2009, 2013)
+Independent circuit (2002, 2004, 2009, 2013)

 Shamrock returned to professional wrestling in March 2002, refereeing a Ring of Honor match between Bryan Danielson and Low Ki.

+Then on February 20, 2004, Shamrock defeated Sylvester Terkay in a double disqualification at Ultimate Pro Wrestling.
+A couple of weeks later he fought Shinsuke Nakamura to a draw at Inoki Dojo in Hollywood, California.

 Shamrock made an appearance in the independent Wrestling company Juggalo Championship Wrestling during their flagship annual event, Bloodymania III, defeating Jimmy Jacobs with Dan Severn as the special guest referee.

 In December 2013 at "Amo del Hexagono" in Costa Rica, he made his return by attacking Carlito and challenging him to a match.